 Citizens for Responsibility and Ethics in Washington, et al. v.
 Trump (U.S. District Court for the Southern District of New York):

-Our clients—the government watchdog group CREW, a hotel and restaurant owner (Eric Goode), a hotel-event booker (Jill Phaneuf), and an association of hundreds of restaurants and thousands of restaurant workers (ROC United)—all challenge President Trump’s violations of the Constitution’s Foreign and Domestic Emoluments Clauses.
-We are also representing the Attorney General for the District of Columbia and the Attorney General of Maryland in parallel litigation filed in the U.S. District Court for the District of Maryland.
+In this case, our clients—the government watchdog group Citizens for Responsibility and Ethics in Washington (CREW), a hotel and restaurant owner (Eric Goode), a hotel-event booker (Jill Phaneuf), and an association of hundreds of restaurants and thousands of restaurant workers (ROC United)—challenge President Trump’s violations of both the U.S. Constitution’s Foreign and Domestic Emoluments Clauses.
+The suit seeks an injunction to put a stop to the president’s constitutional violations.

 Oral argument in CREW v.
 Trump will be presented by Deepak Gupta at 10:30am on Wednesday, October 18, 2017, in New York.
 The defendant’s motion to dismiss is now fully briefed.

 District of Columbia and Maryland v.
 Trump (U.S. District Court of the District of Maryland):